 Viewing Remains of a Loved One Following a Traumatic Death and After Preparations of Body by Funeral Home

 The next juncture at which the ability to view the remains of a loved one who died a traumatic death comes up is after preparation of the body by the funeral home.
 Those who prepare bodies at funeral homes do wonderful work.
-However, there can be limitations to what can be done in the aftermath of a traumatic death.
+However, there can be limitations to what can be done in the aftermath of the traumatic death.

 Before viewing the remains of a loved one in this type of circumstance, the funeral home staff needs to be candid about what a family member needs to anticipate.
-A candid explanation of the state of the remains allows a person the ability to make an educated decision about whether or not he or she desires to view the remains of a family who died a traumatic death and after preparation by the funeral home.
+A candid explanation of the state of the remains allows a person the ability to make an educated decision about whether or not he or she desires to view the remains of a family member who died a traumatic death and after preparation by the funeral home.